 Next we turn our attention to the volatility of (real) wages, both in absolute and relative terms.
 We consider four different wage measures.
 The first three are constructed as real compensation per hour.
-The first difference is in the measure of compensation, which comes either from the national income and product accounts (NIPA), as in the measure for the labor productivity and cost program (LPC) and the NIPA, or from the establishment survey (Current Employment Statistics, CES).
-The second difference is in the measure of hours, which refers to the private sector in the LPC and CES measures and to the total economy in the NIPA measure.
-The fourth measure is usual hourly earnings (or usual weekly earnings divided by usual weekly hours) from the Current Population Statistics (CPS), deflated using the CPI.
-For all measures, compensation or earnings are deflated using the compensation deflator from the LPC, but the results are robust to deflating with the output deflator or the consumer price index (CPI-U) as we show below.
+The first difference is in the measure of compensation, which is measured either from the national income and product accounts (NIPA) or as earnings from the CES establishment survey.
+The second difference is in the measure of hours, which refers to the private sector or to the total economy.
+The fourth measure is usual hourly earnings (or usual weekly earnings divided by usual weekly hours) from the Current Population Statistics (CPS).
+For all measures, compensation or earnings are deflated using the compensation deflator from the LPC, but the results are robust to deflating with the consumer price index (CPI-U) as we show below.